Will AI Replace Technical Support Specialist Jobs?

 Transition Summary

-Moving from Technical Support Specialist (Mid-Level) to Data Center Technician (Mid-Level) shifts your task profile from 55% displaced down to 5% displaced.
-You gain 35% augmented tasks where AI helps rather than replaces, plus 60% of work that AI cannot touch at all.
-JobZone score goes from 11.5 to 67.3.
+Moving from Technical Support Specialist (Mid-Level) to Security Engineer (Mid-Level) shifts your task profile from 55% displaced down to 25% displaced.
+You gain 75% augmented tasks where AI helps rather than replaces.
+JobZone score goes from 11.5 to 44.6.

 Want to compare with a role not listed here?